-- Evaluation and control in strategic management impact of action on outcomes - Measuring organizational performance, compare organizational performance to goals - •Balanced Score Card approach to strategic control
+- •Evaluation and control in strategic management impact of action on outcomes - •Measuring organizational performance, compare organizational performance to goals

 As this is a Masters Level program, the course is designed in a highly interactive seminar style requiring students to take an active part in class discussions and experiential exercises.
 Facilitation of knowledge and experiences between the teacher and classmates will form an important ingredient in the success of the learning engagement.
 Key concepts, theories and research findings about the strategy-making process are presented from multiple angles and students are encouraged to make connections between them as a way to build knowledge and stimulate strategic thinking.
-Where possible, Guest Speakers will be brought in to bring new insights to the study and practice of strategic management as it is applied in organizations.